 “Lottery chance” means individual purchase(s) of chances for the Super Permit lottery.

-“Nighttime Hours” means ½-hour after sunset until ½-hour before sunrise.
+“Nighttime hours” means ½-hour after sunset until ½-hour before sunrise.

-“Nonresident” means a person who does not meet the definition of a resident as defined in § 87-2-101, MCA.
+“Nonresident” means a person who does not meet the definition of a resident as defined in § 87-2-102, MCA.